Storms, Watery Trails, and Raging Rivers

 Otter Creek runs through a bowl between Shavers and McGowan Mountains.
 We looped along both rims, starting and returning on Otter Creek.
 Black clouds met us at Dry Creek trailhead and hard rain hit; we waited out worst in our vehicle, then donned rain gear, hoisted covered packs and hiked in drizzle as storm cleared.
-We camped just before Otter Creek.
+We camped just before the Otter Creek crossing.

-Next morning creek crossing was not as bad as we feared.
-A brief climb, then gentle hiking mostly on old roads.
-Except for chest-high rhododendrons on Moore Run and Green Mountain trails and boggy areas, loop is reasonable.
-Rhododendron may have come in after clear-cut logging between 1897 to 1914 and prevented return of native red spruce trees.
+The next morning’s creek crossing was not as bad as we feared: then a brief climb, and gentle hiking mostly on old roads.
+Except for chest-high rhododendrons on Moore Run and Green Mountain Trails and boggy areas, this loop is reasonable.
+Rhododendron may have come in after clear-cut logging between 1897 and 1914 and prevented return of native red spruce trees.

-In upper Otter Creek characterized by boggy meadows and red spruce groves, we found more people accessing the wilderness from this end; several looping on creek and Shavers Mountain trails.
+Upper Otter Creek was characterized by boggy meadows and red spruce groves.
+We found more people accessing the wilderness from this end, several looping on Otter Creek and Shavers Mountain trails.

-Further down Otter, we camped on a flat probably too close to the creek but luckily the pelting thunderstorm that night did not raise the creek appreciably, just sent streams through camp.
-We hiked out under steamy clouds; gear soaked and dried out in a small-town park during break in storms.
+Further down Otter Creek Trail, we camped on a flat probably too close to the creek but luckily the pelting thunderstorm that night did not raise the creek appreciably, just sent streams through camp.
+We hiked out under steamy clouds with soaked gear, and dried out in a small-town park during a break in storms.

 Otter Creek, Roaring Plains West and Dolly Sods Wilderness areas were visited in May 2018.
 We had previously hiked Dolly Sods in November 1999 and Roaring Plains in June 2011.
-In this visit, we first looped around Otter Creek; then drove to Dolly Sods’ Red Creek trailhead to loop through other two, which are separated by a forest road.
+In this visit, we first looped around Otter Creek, then drove to Dolly Sods’ Red Creek Trailhead to loop through the other two, which are separated by a forest road.

-Routes for previous trips not mapped because no GPS tracks recorded and Monongahela National Forest maps for wilderness areas are quite good.
+Routes for previous trips were not mapped because no GPS tracks were recorded and Monongahela National Forest maps for wilderness areas are quite good.

 See map below for detailed daily routes, mileages, elevation changes, and photos.